Roundup Cancer Lawsuit

-Monsanto’s Roundup is the highest-selling and most widely used herbicide in the world.
+Bayer Monsanto’s Roundup is the highest-selling and most widely used herbicide in the world.
 In the 1970s, Monsanto discovered that glyphosate had herbicidal properties and soon began marketing the substance as Roundup.
 Currently, there are more than 450 lawsuits pending against Monsanto.
-Victims and their families are suing because the active ingredient in the company’s product caused them or their loved ones to develop non-Hodgkin lymphoma.
+Victims and their families are suing because the active ingredient in the company’s product caused them or their loved ones to develop Non-Hodgkin Lymphoma.
 The cases note that Monsanto’s cover up the risks endangered the lives of those who work with the product.
-If you or a loved one developed non-Hodgkin lymphoma (NHL) after working in the farming, or gardening industries, contact our firm today.
-We have a Roundup lawyer ready to assist you in your journey for justice against Monsanto’s negligence.
+If you or a loved one developed Non-Hodgkin’s Lymphoma (NHL) after working in the farming, or gardening industries, contact our firm today.
+We have a Roundup lawyer ready to assist you in your journey for justice against Bayer Monsanto’s negligence.

 The Carlson Law Firm has more than 40 years of experience representing clients injured by negligent companies.
 No matter where you in the United States, our firm can help.
-If you are living with leukemia, bone cancer and non-Hodgkin lymphoma and believe your exposure to Roundup is the cause of your cancer, call us.
-Monsanto’s failure to warn users of the increased risk of developing non-Hodgkin lymphoma and other forms of cancer is an egregious act.
+If you are living with Non-Hodgkin’s Lymphoma and believe your exposure to Roundup is the cause of your cancer, contact our firm immediately for a free case evaluation.
+You may be eligible for compensation.
+Monsanto’s failure to warn users of the increased risk of developing Non-Hodgkin Lymphoma and other forms of cancer is an egregious act.
 Our firm can help you get the compensation you deserve to cover medical expenses, loss of wages and other damages as a result of Monsanto’s negligence.
 Call us today to schedule a free case evaluation.

 What is Roundup?